NeilHanlon/thepotato.tech/content/posts/smarthome-soldering-iron-pinecil-homeassistant-esphome/index.md

 ### Pineflash

-[Spagett1](https://github.com/Spagett1) is working on a new tool which allows for a non-command-line experience for flashing new versions of IronOS on the Pinecil, similar to the Pine64 updater utility for the v1 Pinecil.
+[Spagett1](https://github.com/Spagett1) updated their Pineflash tool which allows for a non-command-line experience for flashing new versions of IronOS on the Pinecil V1 and V2, similar to the Pine64 updater (add link) utility for the v1 Pinecil.
 You can find more information on the PineFlash
 [GitHub repo](https://github.com/Spagett1/PineFlash).
 Feel free to check it out and give them feedback!